shwethaj1104/Spring-Data-JPA-Relationships/README.md

 # Spring-Data-JPA-Relationships

-Tech Stack : JAVA, Spring boot, Spring data JPA
+Tech Stack : JAVA, Spring boot, Spring data JPA, Postgres

 Spring data JPA : A abstraction of the JPA and hibernate
 __________________________________________________________________________________________________________________